Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 \subsubsection{Orchestration Mechanisms}

 Based on the description portraying individuals gathered in a room, peer communication is identified as the minimum required mechanism to support discussion.
 In addition to peer to peer communication, which is composed of a listening phase, a sensible answer construction phase and an expressive phase, there is need to define the order in which individuals speak, and also to whom they speak, together referred to as orchestration.
 A trivial solution includes randomly drawing a speaker’s turn.
-However, our early experimentation of this framework have shown inconsistency in the answer quality and discourse coherence.
+However, early experimentation of this framework have shown inconsistency in the answer quality and discourse coherence, advising against randomly drawing speakers.
 For this mechanism to be realistic and relevant, there is need for implementation at the micro-scale.
 This turn-based communication articulates around specific agent instructions and conference room level extraction of the selected next speaker based on agent response.
-To this end, agents are instructed to address a specific interlocutor in the assembly, or issue a general statement that addresses everyone and will trigger the random choice of a next speaker.
-Content extraction is performed after every agent response, by a stateless and contextless agent entrusted to extract important features from the responses: to which agent the message is addressed, content of the message, and additional properties, such as the persona of additional agents that may be summoned to complement the expertise defined for current group of agents (see Section \ref{titles:selfgovernanceconvergence}).
+To this end, agent infer the next speaker from previous generated messages, using an LLM call.
+Content extraction is performed after every agent response, by a stateless and contextless agent entrusted to extract important features from the responses.
+Among these are the message recipient, content of the message, and additional properties such as the persona of additional agents that may be summoned to complement the expertise defined for current group of agents (see section \ref{titles:selfgovernanceconvergence}).